nebulab/shopify_theme_toolkit/README.md

 - `RUBY_VERSION`: Specify a Ruby version (default: latest)
 - `PNPM_VERSION`: Specify a pnpm version (default: latest)
 - `USE_CURRENT_DIR`: Set to `true` to skip theme scaffolding and install in the current directory.
+- `STORE_URL`: It can be the store prefix (example) or the full myshopify.com URL (example.myshopify.com, https://example.myshopify.com).

 Examples: